Agoric/dapp-oracle/README.md

    the push `queryId`.
 For prices in `"Testnet.$USD"` be sure to scale the resulting floating point dollar value up to mills (multiply by 1000)

-For Chainlink, ensure your `"request_id"` param is set to the `queryId` and use the Agoric external adapter to submit your job's results.
+An at example for Chainlink, ensure your `"request_id"` param is set to the `queryId` and use the Agoric external adapter to submit your job's results:

-As an example:

 ```json
 {